Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 This step is only required if running your own Ethereum 1.0 client.

 This example uses Besu to connect to Ethereum 1.0, but any client can be used.
-Configure Besu to [connect to MainNet] and expose the RPC-HTTP APIs.
+Configure Besu to [connect to Mainnet] and expose the RPC-HTTP APIs.

 !!! example